raspberrypilearning/see-like-a-bat/worksheet.md

 You're now going to need to test your soldering (or twisting).

-1. Twist the free ends of the multicore wire so they become fairly rigit.
+1. Twist the free ends of the multi-core wire so they become fairly rigid.

 1. Insert these ends into female-female jumper leads.